syncsynchalt/totty/README.md

 This has several downsides:

 - it can be hard to remember the exact invocation
-- it requires you to escape the command to invoke
+- it requires you to quote/escape the command to invoke
-- it is not portable (none of these flags are supported on macOS)
+- it is not portable (none of the flags are supported on macOS)
 - it's long and ugly

 By comparison, `totty` works anywhere that supports POSIX